 You will need to present to the court on or before your court date:

-A photocopy of a Texas driver’s license valid from the time of offense.
+A photocopy of a valid Texas driver’s license.
 (Only ACTIVE DUTY military personnel and dependents are exempt from this rule.
 Must provide a photocopy of military ID and a state issued drivers license.)

 A state cost of $144.00 is required.
 Payment is by money order or cashiers check only if paying by mail.
 No personal checks are accepted.
 If the offense occurred in a school zone, ADD $25.00.